sketchplugins/plugin-directory/README.md

 - [Resize Commands](https://github.com/ajilderda/sketch-resize-commands), by Andre Jilderda: A Sketch plugin that lets you resize and reposition objects by using simple arithmetic commands, like `b+20,lr+20`.
 Multiple objects are supported.
 - [Sketch Rename Artboards](https://github.com/kevinvbre/sketch-rename-artboards), by Kevin van Breemaat: Rename Artboards based on their X and Y locations in Sketch
 - [Lottie Sketch Export](https://github.com/buba447/lottie-sketch-export), by Brandon Withrow: Native Sketch plugin for exporting Artboards and Symbols into Lottie JSON
-- [DesignToken2Code](https://github.com/m-yoshiro/DesignToken2Code), by m-yoshiro: Convert design tokens to SCSS variables as code
-- [Single Border](https://github.com/sureskumar/single-border), by Sures Kumar: Add single borders with advanced controls.
-- [Duplicator](https://github.com/turbobabr/duplicator), by Andrey Shakhmin: A Sketch 3 plugin that takes the currently selected layers and copies them one or multiple times in a specified direction.
-- [Pointbreak](https://pointbreak.protowire.com), by Mark Horgan: Add breakpoints to artboards so you can have mobile and desktop designs on the one artboard.
-- [Egmont Plugin](https://github.com/interfacemarket/egmont-plugin), by Interface.Market: Sketch plugin for create squircle shapes.
-- [Sketch Bounding Boxer](https://github.com/preciousforever/sketch-bounding-boxer), by precious design studio: A simple plugin to to toggle visibility of 'boundingBox' layers in a Sketch document.